 What is Test Anxiety?

 Test anxiety is a type of performance anxiety associated with the pressure to succeed on tests of any kind.
 It can trigger fear, worry, and physical symptoms.
 Test anxiety is arguably one of the biggest, and most widespread, challenges that students face today.
 In recent years, testing has steadily been on the rise, and anxiety associated with these tests is increasing at an alarming rate.
 Almost 35% of students struggle with test anxiety.
 That’s 10 million children in the U.S. alone!
-This year will surely top that number when combined with the COVID stress and angst students are already experiencing.

 Students with test anxiety may experience headaches, nausea, diarrhea, excessive sweating, rapid heartbeat, shortness of breath, or weakness.
 I have experienced firsthand students vomiting on their tests, fainting during a test, and feeling too ill to attend school on testing days.